Japan–United States relations

 Starting in 1931, tensions escalated.
 Japanese actions against China in 1931 and especially after 1937 during the Second Sino-Japanese War caused the United States to cut off the oil and steel Japan required for their military conquests.
 Japan responded with attacks on the Allies, including the attack on Pearl Harbor, which heavily damaged the US naval base at Pearl Harbor, opening the Pacific theater of World War II.
 The United States made a massive investment in naval power and systematically destroyed Japan's offensive capabilities while island hopping across the Pacific.
-To force a surrender, the Americans systematically bombed Japanese cities, culminating in the atomic bombings of Hiroshima and Nagasaki in August 1945.
+To force a surrender, the Americans strategically bombed Japanese cities, culminating in the atomic bombings of Hiroshima and Nagasaki in August 1945.
 Japan surrendered, and was subjected to seven years of military occupation by the United States, during which the Americans under General Douglas MacArthur eliminated militarism and rebuilt the country's economic and political systems.

 In the 1950s and 1960s Japan entered into a military alliance with the United States, and experienced unprecedented economic growth by sheltering under the U.S. nuclear umbrella, taking full advantage of U.S.-backed free trade schemes, and supplying American wars in Korea and Vietnam.
-Japanese exports to the United States dramatically expanded in the postwar period, with Japanese automobiles and consumer electronics being especially popular, and Japan became the world's second largest economy after the United States.
-(In 2010, it dropped to third place after China.)
-From the late 20th century and onwards, the United States and Japan have had firm and active political, economic and military relationships.
-US government officials generally consider Japan to be one of its closest allies and partners.
+Japanese exports to the United States dramatically expanded in the postwar period, with Japanese automobiles and consumer electronics being especially popular.
+From the late 20th century and onwards, the U.S. economy and Japanese economy have been closely linked through trade, foreign investment, and bilateral coordination.
+The U.S. government generally considers Japan to be one of its closest allies while American public opinion surveys maintain an overwhelmingly positive view of Japan.